amclees/cs-4471/practice_final.md

   b. `access-list 101 deny udp any any`

-  a. `access-list 1 deny tcp any any`
+  c. `access-list 1 deny tcp any any`

-  b. `access-list 101 deny tcp any any`
+  d. `access-list 101 deny tcp any any`

+d

 ---